shliu84/Unity-ROS-SIM/README.md

 sudo apt-get install ros-kinetic-rosbridge-suite
 ```
 ### Configuration
-These files are in RoboRTS_Config dolder
+These files are in RoboRTS_Config folder
 1. add decision.prototxt to

 ```